Niall-Keating/Notes/Work/Teva/Cloud App.md

 - Our app should confirm stats of ...
 - Two pieces of sw required, one to run locally and one in the cloud

+## My Research
+ - Teva repo:
+ - Looks like was a MQTT client at one stage
+ - Now using file upload endpoint instead?
+ - links:
+ -

 ## My Ideas